-Community Fees: Make sure your Community Fees are up to date - you will have to present a CERTIFICADO DE COMUNIDAD (a certificate from the community to show the property is up to date) to the notary on signing the Escritura.
+Community Fees: Make sure your Community Fees are up to date (If applicable) - you will have to present a CERTIFICADO DE COMUNIDAD (a certificate from the community to show the property is up to date) to the notary on signing the Escritura.

 IBI (Rates) and Utilities- Ensure your local tax council rates are up to date.
 You will have to provide the proof of payment at the signing.
 The same applies to your utility bills.

 Mortgage Cancellation Fees - Your bank will probably charge anywhere from a 0.5% to a 1% cancellation charge on the balance of your outstanding mortgage